 Motions may be made by any ALAC Member.

-All Motions with the exception of Procedural Motions must be seconded by another ALAC Member.
+Motions need not be seconded, but any ALAC Member can request that a motion be seconded prior to proceeding.
+This request may be made at any time prior to a decision being reached.
+It takes precedence over other actions.
+If there is a second, the process continues where it was halted.
+If there is no second, the motion is deemed to have been withdrawn.

 Motions to be decided at a meeting of the ALAC should be made and circulated well in advance of the meeting to the extent possible and practical, and should be included in the meeting agenda.